illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp3.md

   -
     name: Suggestions
     points: 20
-    description: Give at least 2 suggestions on how to improve the experience in each review.
+    description: Include at least 2 suggested improvements that are consistent with the Best Practices Guide in each review.
   -
+    name: Citation
+    points: -20
+    description: Missing, incorrect, or misformatted citation will result in up to 20 points deduction.
+    extra: true
+  -
     name: Word Limit
     points: -20
-    description: The reviews have less or more than 150-300 words per experience.
+    description: Reviews that do not fit the word limit will result in up to 20 points deduction.
     extra: true
   -
     name: Spelling and Grammar
     points: -10
-    description: Excessive spelling or grammar mistakes.
+    description: Excessive spelling or grammar mistakes will result in up to 10 points deduction.
     extra: true
 points: 100